hamada-j/Clima/README.md

 - A second endpoint /history that returns all previous calls to /calc.
 - A form view to add several values (one per field, no limit), send them to /calc endpoint and, then, show the result.
 - A list view with all previous queries.

+- Returning to an Old Stable Version: ee1488e